-North Korea hacking increasingly focused on making money than espionage: South Korea study
+CORRECTED-N.Korea hacking increasingly focused on making money more than espionage -S.Korea study

 The report said the North Korean hacking group Andariel has been spotted attempting to steal bank card information by hacking into automated teller machines, and then using it to withdraw cash or sell the bank information on the black market.
 It also created malware to hack into online poker and other gambling sites and steal cash.

-"South Korea prefers to use local ATM vendors and these attackers managed to analyze and compromise SK ATMs from at least two vendors earlier this year," said Vitaly Kamluk, director of the APAC research center at Kaspersky.
+"South Korea prefers to use local ATM vendors and these attackers managed to analyse and compromise SK ATMs from at least two vendors earlier this year," said Vitaly Kamluk, director of the APAC research centre at Kaspersky.

 "We believe this subgroup (Andariel) has been active since at least May 2016."